Blotch3D/Blotch3D/README.md

 A single-threaded application would have all its code in the overridden methods or delegates.
-If you are developing a multithreaded program, then you would probably want to reserve the 3D thread (the overrides) only for tasks that access 3D hardware resources.
+If you are developing a multithreaded program, then you would probably want to reserve the 3D thread (the call to the BlWindow3D's 'Run' method and its overrides) only for tasks that access 3D hardware resources.
 When other threads do need to create, change, or destroy 3D hardware resources or otherwise do something in a thread-safe way with the 3D thread, they can pass a delegate to the 3D thread with BlWindow3D.EnqueueCommand or BlWindow3D.EnqueueCommandBlocking, which will be executed within one frame time by the 3D thread.

+Models or VertexBuffers must be added to the BlSprite.LODs container for them to appear when you draw that sprite.
+Otherwise nothing is drawn.
+See how the examples create a model or vertex buffer and add it to that collection.
+When a sprite is disposed, it does not dispose the models in its LODs container.
+This is so you can add the same model to multiple sprites.

 You can use a variety of methods to draw things in FrameDraw.
 Sprites are drawn with the BlSprite.Draw method.
 When you draw a sprite, all its